jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_properties_checksum2.rs - Create a simple workbook to demonstrate a constant checksum due to the a constant creation date.

+* doc_properties_checksum2_chrono.rs - Create a simple workbook to
+  demonstrate a constant checksum due to the a constant creation date.

 * doc_properties_custom.rs - An example of setting custom/user defined
   workbook document properties.